eltoroit/LDS_Interview/interview.md

 **READER:**	Actually, I have not heard ...

 **EL TORO:** Ok, we’ll talk about that too.
-In any case, this statement tells LDS to refresh its copy of the record…
+In any case, this statement tells LDS to refresh its copy of the record...

 **READER:**	Cool ...

 **READER:**	If I understand correctly, the components we have seen so far display a page layout on the screen, but it take some real estate.
 Is there a way we can just open a pop-up to edit a record?

 **EL TORO:** Great point.
-I actually have two answers for you… First you could use the <lightning:overlayLibrary/> component to create the pop-up and use the previous components in the body of such pop-up.
+I actually have two answers for you...
+First you could use the <lightning:overlayLibrary/> component to create the pop-up and use the previous components in the body of such pop-up.

 **READER:**	If I understand correctly, the components we have seen so far display a page layout on the screen, but it take some real estate.
 Is there a way we can just open a pop-up to edit a record?

 **EL TORO:** Great point.
-I actually have two answers for you… First you could use the <lightning:overlayLibrary/> component to create the pop-up and use the previous components in the body of such pop-up.
+I actually have two answers for you...
+First you could use the <lightning:overlayLibrary/> component to create the pop-up and use the previous components in the body of such pop-up.

-**READER:**	Wow, that’s a bit of work…
+**READER:**	Wow, that’s a bit of work...

 **EL TORO:** Actually, there is also a simpler way to accomplish this, but you do not have a lot of control on how the pop-up looks.